 - HTTP authentication if the message does not have valid credentials it will be rejected with an HTTP 40x message. - correlationId needed for any acknowledgment, confirmed, failed, or error message to be returned to the requesterNSA.
 MUST be unique within the context of the providerNSA otherwise the request cannot be accepted.
-See Section 6.1.2 for a description of correlationIds. - replyTo the confirmed, failed, or error message will be sent back to this location.
+See Section 7.1.2 for a description of correlationIds. - replyTo the confirmed, failed, or error message will be sent back to this location.
 The contents of the endpoint do not need to be validated, the PA SOULD check the presence of data in the replyTo field.
-The replyTo field may left empty to indicate the need to synchronous operation. - Reservation if the reservation parameters are not present then the message is rejected. - requesterNSA and providerNSA MUST be present for processing to proceed.
+The replyTo field may left empty to indicate the need to synchronous operation. - Operation Body if the operation (e.g resv.rq, provision.req) and corresponding parameters are not present then the message is rejected. - requesterNSA and providerNSA MUST be present for processing to proceed.
 The providerNSA must resolve to an NSnetwork in topology.
 Also, the providerNSA MUST be the NSnetwork that the NSA is managing or the message will be rejected. - connectionId this is used as the primary reference attribute for Reservation state machines and MUST be present.
-If the message is for the first reserve request then the connectionId is left empty and SHOULD be assigned by the providerNSA. - If any of these fields are missing or invalid the NSA will return a message transport fault containing the NSIServiceException set to an appropriate error message.
+If the message is for the first reserve request then the connectionId is left empty and SHOULD be assigned by the providerNSA. - If any of these fields are missing or invalid the NSA will return a message transport fault containing the serviceException set to an appropriate error message.
 Typically this will be MISSING_PARAMETER "00101", "Invalid or missing parameter" for this generic case and specify attributes identifying the parameter in question.
-In some cases lower layer errors may mean that it is not possible to send an NSIServiceException, in this case a SOAP exception is appropriate.
+In some cases lower layer errors may mean that it is not possible to send a serviceException, in this case a SOAP exception is appropriate.